 As test assets, we use the returns to the five portfolios sorted on the interest rate differentials described above (P1, P2, P3, P4 and P5).
-Since the HML and DNC portfolios are closely related to P1-P5 we do not include them as test assets.16 We also do not include EWC and SPD as test portfolios but we report portfolio betas in our results.
+Since the HML and DNC portfolios are closely related to P1-P5 we do not include them as test assets.23 We also do not include EWC and SPD as test portfolios.